 Those sources of Medicaid funding have received increased attention because states have used them to create complex financing mechanisms designed to maximize the amount of federal Medicaid funds coming to the states, thereby drawing down federal Medicaid funds without expending much, if any, state general funds.

 Prior to enactment of the ACA, few states covered non-disabled, non-pregnant adults without dependent children under Medicaid and the income limits for parents were significantly lower.
-States are allowed to forego the Medicaid expansion — as of early 2021, 12 states had chosen not to adopt it.
-In those states, the median income eligibility for parents is 40 percent of the poverty level (rather than 138 percent); the only state that extends Medicaid to adults without children is Wisconsin.
+States are allowed to forego the Medicaid expansion — 10 states have chosen not to adopt it.
+In those states, the median income eligibility for parents is 38 percent of the poverty level (rather than 138 percent); the only state that extends Medicaid to adults without children is Wisconsin.

 Furthermore, some evidence points towards the positive economic impact of Medicaid expansion as a result of the influx of federal funding, citing increased economic activity and redirected personal spending.

-Medicaid enrollment rates have increased during the pandemic and related recession, increasing overall program spending at the same time that state tax revenues are falling.
-To help support Medicaid and provide fiscal relief, the Families First Coronavirus Response Act enacted a 6.2 percentage point increase in the FMAP if states meet certain requirements like ensuring continuous coverage for those enrolled as of March 18, 2020.
-That FMAP increase will remain in effect until March 31, 2021, though the Administration has indicated that it is likely to extend the deadline.
-As a result, much of the increased Medicaid spending resulting from the pandemic will fall to the federal government.
-Nevertheless, states are concerned about a period of time that comes after the cessation of the additional federal funding and before states are able to complete the eligibility verification that allows them to ensure that those who receive benefits are in fact eligible for the program (and thereby contain costs).
+As a result, much of the increased Medicaid spending resulting from the pandemic fell to the federal government.
+Nevertheless, states are concerned about the period that comes after the cessation of the additional federal funding and before states are able to complete the eligibility verification that allows them to ensure that those who receive benefits are, in fact eligible for the program (and thereby contain costs).
 States are anticipating future budget shortfalls, and many have announced or are considering policy changes that include hiring freezes, reduced healthcare provider reimbursement rates, and paused Medicaid coverage expansions.